 Of course, it may not have happened like this.
 However, in the absence of empirical evidence to the contrary, I’m sticking with the northern plains Aboriginal Nations as the innovators who brought us what we now know as the slide.
 If you have other theories, please send them in as comments.

 Thanks to the US Patent Office for archival materials dating back to the early 20th century.
 A few of the illustrations below are from this period.
-Click on the image for slideshow and here for the photo gallery.
+Click here for the photo gallery.
 There is no indication as to how many of these patents actually went into production.
 Some are fanciful, some outright funny.
 All were designed with the intent to elicit squeals of laughter in kids and, after a second look at selected drawings, maybe some mild terror tremors.

 Once experienced, whoosh factor 9 is addictive.
 That’s why we see kids climbing up, zipping down, climbing up the ladders, zipping down again, trying to catch that ephemeral boost.
 They will even wait in line for minutes on end to slide away in a burst of whoosh.

 Size isn’t everything where the thrill of the descent is concerned but it can add a certain cachet.
 Each of us has our own particular preferences.
 I’m more a fan of the steep incline than the interminable ride.
 I want to know is my heart stopping as I look over the precipice anticipating a roller coaster scream?

 The Around the World in 18 Slides gallery is a sampling of the ordinary and extraordinary.
 There isn’t one slide among them that I wouldn’t want to try myself (the dump truck might be a little outré).
 There is a little bit of everything here including a selection of animal slides – giraffe, elephant, dinosaur… Thanks to all you flickr photogs.